Chris Denorfia: Amateur career

-Career
+Playing career

 Cincinnati Reds

 The Cincinnati Reds selected Denorfia in the 19th round of the 2002 MLB draft.
 Denorfia first reached the Major Leagues with the Reds in 2005 in the September roster expansion.
 He also appeared in 49 games with Cincinnati in 2006, moving back and forth between the big league club and the Triple-A Louisville Bats.
 Denorfia had Tommy John surgery on his right elbow in March 2007 after tearing a ligament during an exhibition game.

 Oakland Athletics

 On April 27, 2007, he was traded to the Oakland Athletics for Marcus McBeth, Ben Jukich, and cash.
 He missed the entire 2007 season as a result of the surgery, but returned in 2008, making Oakland's Opening Day roster.
 Denorfia played center and left field before being placed on the disabled list with back tightness in early May.
 He rehabbed with the Triple-A Sacramento River Cats and did not return to the Major League team until September.
 He finished the year batting .290 in 62 at-bats.

 After Oakland's 2009 spring training camp, Denorfia was sent to Sacramento where he played 107 games across all three outfield positions.
 He appeared in only four games for the Major League club in mid-June and was moved off the 40-man roster at the end of the season.